olga-mir/k8s-multi-cluster/README.md

 * GitOps.
 Cluster(s) manifests are managed by [FluxCD](https://fluxcd.io/) and the repo structure follows ["repo per team example"](https://fluxcd.io/docs/guides/repository-structure/#repo-per-team).

 * Infrastruture provisioning.
-Deploy process follows ["Boostrap & Pivot"](https://cluster-api.sigs.k8s.io/clusterctl/commands/move.html) approach with initial temporary management cluster running on `kind`.
+Clusters are deployed using ["Boostrap & Pivot"](https://cluster-api.sigs.k8s.io/clusterctl/commands/move.html) approach with initial temporary management cluster running on `kind`.
-Flux manifests are installed on each CAPI cluster by Flux running on management cluster.
+Flux manifests are installed on each CAPI cluster by Flux running on the management cluster.
 Even though it is not a recommended approach, in this project Flux is running in read-only mode (deploy key does not have write permissions).

-* CNI. [cilium](https://cilium.io/), currently it is installed by script when the cluster is bootstrapped because in kube-proxy-free mode it needs to know API endpoint, and it is known only in runtime in this project current state.
+* CNI. [cilium](https://cilium.io/).
+Because CNI needs to be installed during cluster bootstrap before anything else runs on the cluster it can't be managed by Flux.
+CAPI implemented [Cluster API Addon Provider for Helm (CAAPH)](https://github.com/kubernetes-sigs/cluster-api-addon-provider-helm) which allows to install helm charts for workload cluster during its bootstrap.
+This might be possible to implement with: https://github.com/kubernetes-sigs/cluster-api-addon-provider-helm instead.

 # Installation